OctopusDeploy/blog/blog/2019-07/octopus-release-2019.6-lts/index.md

 [Learn more](https://octopus.com/blog/octopus-jira-integration)

-## Tracking your work from idea to production
+## Tracking Your Work From Idea to Production

 ![Octopus Release Details with build and work items information](octopus-release-details.png "width=600")